Prevalence-Induced Concept Change: Understanding Our Misjudgment of Progress

 Misallocation of Resources and Policy Decisions

-In the military, I used "mission creep" when referring to expanding the objectives beyond what was initially intended.
-This happens for various reasons, such as changing circumstances or political pressure.
-Mission creep results in unnecessary casualties, financial costs, and a loss of focus and effectiveness.
+In the military, we used “mission creep” to refer to expanding objectives beyond what was initially intended.
+This can happen for various reasons, such as changing circumstances or political pressure.
+Mission creep often results in unnecessary casualties, financial costs, and a loss of focus and effectiveness.
+In project management, “scope creep” refers to the growth of a project’s scope beyond the original agreement, causing delays, cost overruns, and diminished quality.

 Maybe I’m not Crazy